carlynorama/Arduino-Library-FancyLED/README.txt

 myInstance.pulse();

-    BEHAVIOR: This function will just pulse the LED once at the default/current settings
+    BEHAVIOR: This function will pulse the LED forever (if myInstance.update() is called)

 myInstance.fusedPulse(long myFuseLength, int myPulseTimes);